-ENSURE ALL CLOTHING AND EQUIPMENT IS CLEARLY NAMED Procedure for lost uniform/PE kit.
+ENSURE ALL CLOTHING AND EQUIPMENT IS CLEARLY NAMED

+Procedure for lost uniform/PE kit.

-- All named items of uniform/PE kit will be sent back to the student via the school office - All unnamed items of uniform/PE kit will be held for a period of 6 weeks in lost property, at the front of school office and put on display on the final day of each half term.
-After this point it will become part of the hardship fund. - Parents are welcome to view lost property at any time
+- All named items of uniform/PE kit will be sent back to the student via the school office - All unnamed items of uniform/PE kit will be held for a period of 6 weeks in lost property, at the front of the school office and put on display on the final day of each half term.
+After this point it will become part of the hardship fund.

+Parents are welcome to view lost property please ring reception prior to arranging a time.

 The school uniform should be worn by all students in year 5 through to year 11.
-Students who come in repeatedly without the correct school uniform on may be sent home to change.
+Students who come in repeatedly without the correct school uniform may be sent home to change or be given a replacement uniform to wear.

-8. Regulating student's offsite conduct
+Regulating student's offsite conduct